jweigelt/swbf2admin/readme.md

 - Create an additional account on your server machine
 - log in to your new account
-- Run Remote Desktop and connect to your gameserver account, save user name and password
+- Run Remote Desktop and connect to your gameserver account, save user name and password.
 - Get IngameControllerServer.exe from your SWBF2Admin installation, run it and leave it open

-IngameControllerServer.exe does not have to be located in the SWBF2Admin installation folder, so you can move it to a new location if you want.
+IngameControllerServer.exe does not have to be located in the SWBF2Admin installation folder, so you can move it to a new location if you like.

 ## Using the web panel